-These websites promote the republished content on their social networks, which means that your guest post automatically gains more social engagement.
+These websites promote the content on their social networks, which means that your guest post automatically gains more social engagement.

 When you are featured on popular blogs, this increases your credibility.
-Also, when your content is syndicated, you will gain access to that blog’s network.

-This means that once your outreach has become significant, you will be able to approach more blogs with confidence.
+This means that once your link outreach has become significant, you will be able to approach more blogs with confidence.